NethermindEth/Forta-Agents/Maker-Agents/Governance-Module/README.md

   - Fired on transaction where a lift event occured in the Chief contract and:
     - Lifter (topic 1) is an unknown address
     - Spell (topic 2) is an unknown address
+  - Severity is:
+    - set to "Low" when lifter is unknown
-  - Severity is always set to "high"
+    - set to "High" when spell is unknown
-  - Type is always set to "suspicious"
+  - Type is always set to "Info"
   - The metadata contains the unknown address that cause the alert

 ## Test Data